There has been an increase in both physical and emotional abuse since the onset of the pandemic.

 ‘The first thing is to recognise that things aren’t right,’ says Gauffin.

 ‘It can be much easier for many people to leave a physically abusive relationship, because it’s so obviously wrong.
-Emotional abuse is more complex, and it can take a while for someone to realise what’s going on.’
+The signs of an emotionally abusive relationship are more complex, and it can take a while for someone to realise what’s going on.’

-‘Don’t let the pandemic put you off, even if you’re in lockdown,’ says Gauffin.
+‘Don’t let the pandemic put you off, even if you’re isolating,’ says Gauffin.
 ‘The longer you stay, the worse it can get.’

 How a GP can help